curl/curl/docs/libcurl/libcurl-tutorial.md

 ~~~c
   $ curl-config --feature
 ~~~

-And if SSL is supported, the keyword *SSL* is written to stdout, possibly together with a other features that could be either on or off on for different libcurls.
+If SSL is supported, the keyword *SSL* is written to stdout, possibly together with a other features that could be either on or off on for different libcurls.

 See also the "Features libcurl Provides" further down.